 What to submit

-As a general principle, material submitted to CJ should be written in English or German and fulfill the following criteria:
+Material submitted to CJ should fulfill the following criteria:

 - Submissions should contain original research, new analyses and / or new interpretations focusing on Japan.
-Authors should also explain how their contribution connects to the existing body of literature on the respective topic.
+Authors should also explain how their contribution fits in with the existing body of literature on the respective topic.

-- Authors should endeavor to keep their contributions as self-contained as possible.
-Therefore, please do not simply refer readers to other publications for descriptions of research procedures or major portions of your argument, but explain the main points shortly in your manuscript.
+- Authors should keep their contributions as self-contained as possible.
+Do not simply refer readers to other publications for descriptions of research procedures or major portions of your argument, but explain the main points briefly in your manuscript.

 - Submissions must be no longer than 8,000 words, including notes, tables, charts and bibliography.
-An abstract of 200 words should accompany the manuscript.
-English or American spelling may be used as long as it is consistent throughout the manuscript.
+An abstract of 200 words and 3-5 keywords should accompany the manuscript.
+See our stylesheet for more information.